bezzlab/mzIdentMLVisualiser/README.md

 * Copy entire *protviewer* folder to ```<your galaxy directory>/config/plugins/visualizations/``` folder

 #### Step 3 - Copy Web Controller section
-* Go to ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location.
-There, copy following files which are in the webcontroller folder:
+*  *webcontroller* directory of the downloaded repository contains following four files:
   * MzIdentMLHandler.py
   * MzIdentMLHandler.pyc
   * SequenceExtractor.py
-  * SequenceExtractor.pyc
+  * SequenceExtractor.pyc.
+They has to be copied into your galaxy instance at ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location.

 * Then, in your galaxy, you sould be able to find a file called **datasets.py**.
 There, copy and paste following codes:

   * Import these modules first: